Top 10 Safety Practices to Avoid Injury and Death While Boating

 C) Life Vests

 Life vests can be personally tested to ensure they are functioning properly.
 Buoyancy can be tested by standing in waist deep water and then bending to your knees to see how well you float.
 Keep all components (zippers, straps, buckles) of the life vest clean and test them regularly: tug on the straps to ensure there is no wear on the seams and also open/close zippers to ensure proper function.
 Always store your life vests in a dry, ventilated and easily accessible place.
 Life vests must be labeled and approved by Transport Canada, Canadian Coast Guard, Fisheries and Oceans Canada, or any combination of the three.
 Transport Canada’s website provides detailed information on choosing the correct life vests for adults and children, plus many other tips.
-Transport Canada: Live Vests link
+Transport Canada: Life Vests

 D) Bilge Pumps, Bailers, paddles and ropes